FelixOnline/v2/content/articles/2015-2-3-3-space-sims-ready-for-lift-off.md

  - /games/5187/3-space-sims-ready-for-lift-off
 imported: true
 comments:
+ - value: >
- - Yeah this looks nice and all but thre9es a lot of missing features I liked the new channel look until I realized all of my comments friends and subscribers arent seen on my channel Where did they go Also where is the profile information on my channel page I thought YouTube was trying to be a social community doesnt seem that way anymore I could keep going but the other comments pretty much nailed it Please fix this Google err Youtube
+     Yeah, this looks nice and all but thre9e;s a lot of missing features.
+I liked the new channel look until I realized all of my comments, friends, and subscribers aren't seen on my channel.
+Where did they go?
+Also, where is the profile information on my channel page?
+I thought YouTube was trying to be a social community, doesn't seem that way anymore.
+I could keep going but the other comments pretty much nailed it.
+Please fix this Google..... err Youtube.

 # Article Taxonomies
 categories: